epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 **Important Considerations for Other Institutions**

 While this AI-powered approach has proven highly effective for NYU Langone Health, it's important to note that performance may vary for other institutions.
-The system's prompts were specifically fine-tuned using NYU Langone’s data and were validated using GPT-4 Turbo.
-Therefore, any institution looking to implement a similar system should be aware that human validation is warranted and some fine-tuning may be required to achieve similar levels of accuracy and effectiveness.
+The system's prompts were specifically fine-tuned and validated using NYU Langone’s data and its HIPAA-compliant private instance of GPT-4 Turbo (gpt-4-turbo-2024-04-09).
+The same prompts may be used with other models or different note types, but human validation is warranted, and further fine-tuning of the prompts may be required to achieve effective and accurate classifications.
+This is crucial to ensure that the system's performance translates reliably to different environments and use cases.

 ---